syntasso/kratix-docs/docs/main/05-reference/07-deleting-kratix.md

   ```

 ## Worker Cluster
-In the previous steps Kratix will have deleted all the workload resources from the StateStore,
+In the previous steps Kratix will have deleted all the Resource workloads from the StateStore,
 which will result in them being deleting from the worker clusters.
 The only changes
 that need to be made on the worker cluster is deleting Flux (if installed just for Kratix)
 and the Flux resources that sync down from the StateStore.